-A novel by Nancy Farmer combining
+A novel by author Nancy Farmer combining

 historical fiction with fantasy

-Jack is a Bard's apprentice living in a village on the coast of England in The Low Middle Ages
+about a Bard's apprentice living in a village on the coast of England in The Low Middle Ages

 .
-One day said village is invaded
+Ten chapters in, said village is invaded

 by Vikings, who capture him as a slave.
 He survives captivity by demonstrating his recently-developed magical bard powers and making himself useful to the Vikings.

 In the Norse town where he ends up, events transpire which lead him to accompanying several warriors on a quest into Jotunheim, the land of the Trolls.

 Nancy Farmer later wrote two sequels, Land of the Silver Apples